Malbork Castle: After the Partitions of Poland

 With the rise of Adolf Hitler to power in the early 1930s, the Nazis used the castle as a destination for annual pilgrimages of both the Hitler Youth and the League of German Girls.
 The Teutonic Castle at Marienburg served as a blueprint for the Order Castles of the Third Reich built under Hitler's reign.
-In 1945 during fighting in the area, more than half the castle was destroyed.
+Between January 1945 and the retreat of the last German troops from the castle grounds on 9 March 1945, more than half the castle had been destroyed during fighting with Red Army forces.

 In memory of the town's residents voting in favor of remaining part of Germany, after the First World War, a monument of a knight on a tall column was erected in front of the castle.
-The town was transferred to Poland in 1945, and most of its inhabitants fled or were expelled.
-In the course of Polonization, the column was cut in half.
+The town was transferred to Poland in 1945.
+The column was cut in half.
 The upper part remains at the original location and now carries a statue of Mary, mother of Jesus, while the rest of the column can be found supporting a Saint Christopher statue in a monastery garden near St. John's church.